Procedure: Information Technology account management and access

 - special access for troubleshooting a system.

-- Elevated Access users are users within a business system or application who have additional access via roles or functionality, who do not have Privileged Access.
-Elevated Access users may include supervisors or reviewers.
+- Elevated access users are those within a business system or application who have additional access via roles or functionality, and who do not have privileged access.
+Elevated access users may include supervisors or reviewers.

 - Access to the University's computing resources, facilities and data is generally available to managers and administrative staff throughout the University.
-Least privilege access is provided initially to users by default; elevated access or privileged access is granted on the submission of an application form with delegate approval.
+Standard access is provided initially to users by default; elevated access or privileged access is granted on the submission of an application form with delegate approval.

 - A list of privileged account users is maintained by each system owner.

-- Staff requiring access to a system must have a genuine business requirement, verified by their manager, to access the system.
+- staff requesting access to a system have a genuine business requirement, verified by their manager

-- Privileged accounts must be kept to a minimum and only used for essential administrative tasks.
+- privileged accounts are kept to a minimum and only used for essential administrative tasks

-- Supervisors of privileged accounts must ensure users are provided with adequate training and support on the use of privileged accounts and the security of information assets.
+- that users are provided with adequate training and support on the use of privileged accounts and the security of information assets.

 - Users of privileged accounts must ensure the security of the account and access, and that any risk is identified and reported.